 Shabby Chic Style

-Comfy fabrics are popular when it comes to shabby chic, with cotton and linen being top choices.
+Comfy fabrics are popular when it comes to the style, with cotton and linen being top choices.
 Feminine, floral patterns are often showcased, and vintage fabrics can serve as beautiful accents.
 Slipcovers are also a key trait of shabby chic style, and they were popularized by Rachel Ashwell, who we’ll learn about in the next section.

 Soft hues reign in the shabby chic interior.
-Bright white and beige are ever-popular, as are pastels such as pink, lavender and light blue.
+Bright white and beige are ever-popular, as are pastel colors such as pink, lavender and light blue.
 Yet vivid shades like turquoise can also be found, especially when it comes to painted furniture.

 In this 2011 interview with Inc., Ashwell describes the Shabby Chic formula as “cozy, comfortable, vintage, and pretty”.
 Coming from the woman who revolutionized the style, that’s a formula we’re willing to trust!